Was Russell Wilson’s Game Thrown Off By Ciara’s Ex?

 Wilson suffered significant injuries at the beginning of the season to his knee and ankle.
 The Seahawks offense struggled to get points on the board without his mobility.
 But today, a healthy Russell Wilson still struggled to move the ball down the gridiron.

 Initially it seemed like the Seattle Seahawks of old had come to play in Atlanta.
-With the first possession, Wilson helped get the ball down the field for a touchdown with a fourteen play drive that ate up much of the first quarter.
+With the first possession, Wilson helped get the ball down the field for a touchdown with a 14-play drive that ate up much of the first quarter.
 Then Russell Wilson and the Seahawks began to fall apart.

 A misstep by a rookie lineman landed on the foot of Russell Wilson, causing the quarterback to fall backward into the end zone for a safety.
 That play became the beginning of the end for Seattle.
 The defense continually made errors resulting in costly penalties and helping the already dominant Atlanta offense score multiple times.
 Despite Russell throwing for two touchdowns, Wilson also threw two interceptions.
 In the end, Atlanta emerged victorious and will move on to the NFC Championship.